 In the wake of the 2004 Asian Tsunami, Palomar College faculty and staff assisted Thai national Sasha Bilar, collect toys to distribute to children in Thailand.
 With hundreds of pounds of toys and $700 in donations, Sasha and Judy Eberhart delivered the toys throughout the tsunami zone to children who were orphaned or abandoned in the disaster.

 Bringing “toys to Thailand” began as a quest to give comfort to Thai children but the vision quickly expanded.
 T4T volunteers made a humanitarian trip to visit Tribal schools in Chiangmai and Mae Hong Son (2007) and there they witnessed hundreds of children living in horrible conditions, without adequate food, clothing, clean water or toilet facilities.

-Over the past eight years, Toys for Thailand evolved from providing toys and basic need items to funding larger scale school projects to improve the living conditions of Tribal children in Northern Thailand.
+Over the years, Toys for Thailand evolved from providing toys and basic need items to funding larger scale school projects to improve the living conditions of Tribal children in Northern Thailand.
 T4T volunteers have purchased and delivered resources to over 30 hill tribe schools in Mae Hong Son and Chiangmai.